blueyeco/hub-api/sections/javascript-sdk.md

 http://hub.blueye.com/js/api.js

-The SDK inserts a div element with the ID abs-root, containing an iframe with the ID abs-frame, into your web application’s source.
-The ABS object included in the SDK provides access to the various API requests describe in the section below.
+The SDK inserts a div element with the ID hub-root, containing an iframe with the ID hub-frame, into your web application’s source.
+The HUB object included in the SDK provides access to the various API requests describe in the section below.

 ### Authentication